rgoshen/my-notes/Writerside/topics/Splunk-Zero-to-Power-User.md

 - underscore `( _ )` character to match a single character
 - asterisk `( * )` character as a wildcard to match an unlimited number of characters in a string

+> use sparingly because they are very taxing on the Splunk search

+{style="warning"}

 ### Boolean Operators

 - `AND`